HarshitYadav-10/Diabetes-Prediction-using-one-api-HAD/readme.md

 ## Use of Intel's XGBoost
 > XGBoost is a scalable, distributed gradient boosting decision tree (GBDT) machine learning library.
 It provides parallel tree boosting and is the leading machine learning library for regression, classification, and ranking problems.

+## Training Model Using Intel Extension For XGBoost (XGB classifier)
+> The XGBClassifier is employed to enhance model accuracy and significantly improve wall time, signifying the tremendous performance and execution time benefits derived from the utilization of Intel's AI libraries.
 ## Optimised Accuracy and Speed Results
 > By implementing oneAPI toolkit we get faster execution time and more accurate results. <br>
 > The accuracy increased by 2.59%. <br>